Last Updated: March 2026

 - Offer moderate stability

-These can be especially appealing for adults with neck or shoulder sensitivity.
+These can be especially appealing for adults with neck or shoulder sensitivity, or for those who find full shoulder rests too rigid.

 Signs Your Shoulder Rest Isn’t Working